 The new building also provides an opportunity to consolidate LMS researchers, ideally within a single building, but certainly within fewer locations than at present, which will provide a more conducive environment for communication and collaboration across the institute.
-Release from leases/SLAs on existing space may provide for some "return" by saving of costs the current cramped conditions in LMS and to provide flexible collaborative space for interactions with partner organisations, including with Imperial College, are also important considerations.
+Release from leases/SLAs on existing space may provide for some "return" by saving of costs of the current estates set up.
+Provision within the new build of additional space to relieve the current cramped conditions in LMS and to provide flexible collaborative space for interactions with partner organisations, including with Imperial College, are also important considerations.